bima0302/bima0302/README.md

 # Hello!
 I'm Bima Setyo.  <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Animals/Cat%20Face.png" alt="Cat Face" width="25" height="25" />
-👨‍💻 Front-end Developer, Data Scientist, and Open Source Enthusiast.<br>
+💻 Front-end Developer, Data Scientist, and Open Source Enthusiast.<br>
-👨‍🎓 Brawijaya Univ.
-Computer Engineering.
+🎓 Brawijaya University, Computer Engineering.

 ## **What can I do?**
 In recent years, I've been learning new technologies and languages.
 These are the ones I've learned so far.